The Dopamine Problem We Built

 AI tools, vibe coding, conversational building.
 Each session: real output shipped, skills improved, increased capability for next session.
 Net effect: time spent, something built.

-The critical insight: the productive loop is just as addictive as the extractive one.
+The key thing: the productive loop is just as addictive as the extractive one.
 The feedback is immediate.
 The reward is visible.
 The progress is tangible.
 The only difference is that when you come up for air, you have something to show for it.

-This is the first time the addictive qualities of the internet are aligned with productive output.
 The phone, the device that turned us into dopamine addicts, is now the device that can turn us into builders.
+Same addictive qualities.
+First time they are pointed at production.
+Whether that is liberation or a lateral move depends on the person using it.

 How Early We Are